Recycling Melbourne 2023: Why Coffee Cups Can Cause Problems ☕

-Basically – think – do you actually need a take-away cup?
-This should also of course be considered when you are planning an event or conference as recycling can be trickier than you expect.
+Basically, think: do you actually need a takeaway cup?
+This should also, of course, be considered when you are planning an event or conference as recycling can be trickier than you expect.

-Check out our blog that gives tips on how a cafe can recycled their used coffee grounds and save money.
+See our blogs on rubbish tips in Melbourne and recycling cardboard.
+Check out our blog on developments that might let aluminium foil be used as a fuel-recycling bin in Sydney.
+Also, check out our blog that gives tips on how a cafe can recycle their used coffee grounds and save money.

-Having worked with lots of young people on Melbourne recycling efforts in the past – I was very surprised by this – and not sure if it is true.
+So, Having worked with lots of young people on Melbourne recycling efforts in the past – I was very surprised by this – and not sure if it is true.

-Melbourne recycling efforts – do young people not care about the environment?
+Melbourne recycling efforts: do young people not care about the environment?

-After all – if people do not think that recycling will help – then why would they do it.
+After all, if people do not think that recycling will help, then why would they do it?

-Are young people clocking out – because they do not see the point?
+Are young people clocking out because they do not see the point?